-- " A downgrade of SCB's ratings could be prompted by a BCA downgrade, or by a weaker result from our Advanced LGF analysis because of a declining layer of instruments designed to absorb losses in the case of failure. - " SCB's BCA could be downgraded if its liquidity profile permanently weakened as a result of narrower liquidity buffers or of a sustained increase in market funding reliance.
-The bank's BCA could also be downgraded if its solvency weakens because of further decrease in opportunities for revenue generation, weaker asset quality or structurally weaker capital levels.
+- " A downgrade of SCB's ratings could be prompted by a BCA downgrade, or by our assessment of a lower probability of parental support or a weakening of Santander's creditworthiness.
+In addition, a potential shift in SCB's liability structure for example, if the amount of outstanding junior senior unsecured debt were to significantly decline could lead to lower creditor protection and a downgrade of the bank's deposit, issuer or senior unsecured debt ratings. - " SCB's BCA could be downgraded if its liquidity profile permanently weakened as a result of sustained narrower liquidity buffers or of a sustained increase in market funding reliance.
+The bank's BCA could also be downgraded if its solvency weakens because of weaker revenue generation, weaker asset quality or structurally weaker capital levels.